zivoy/BeatList/README.md

   - <kbd>Ctrl</kbd> + <kbd>S</kbd> for saving current playlist
   - <kbd>Ctrl</kbd> + <kbd>O</kbd> for opening a new playlist
   - <kbd>Ctrl</kbd> + <kbd>N</kbd> for starting a new playlist
-- Add songs using the `+` icon and remove them using the `x` icon under the songlist
+- Add songs using the `+` icon and remove them using the `x` buttons under the songlist
 - Rearrange songs using the `↑` and `↓` arrows

 [comment]: <> (##Examples)